DMad19/odin-recipes/README.md

-this is a web-application about recipes!
+This is a blog about various recipes in various pages.